top of page

 Early Years

-The Early Years Foundation Stage Curriculum supports children’s understanding of geography, people and communities through the planning and teaching of ‘Understanding the World’.
+In the Early Years Foundation Stage, our curriculum supports children’s understanding of geography, people, and communities through the 'Understanding the World' component.

 Key Stage 1